 Undergraduate Student Loads

 Exclusive of physical activity courses, twelve hours is considered by the institution as a full-time load (Procedure A11.20).
 However, to graduate in four years, it is recommended students enroll in 15 hours each semester or complete coursework in the summer.
 Many scholarships specify enrollment in 15 semester hours.

 Appropriate administrative staff will use the following guidelines for approving exceptions to the above:

 Six semester hours, exclusive of physical education activity, is the normal student load for each summer term.
-A student may not enroll for two subterm courses simultaneously within the same subterm.
+With the exception of the competency based programs, a student may not enroll for two subterm courses simultaneously within the same subterm.

 An undergraduate student may schedule one semester hour above the normal load each summer term.

 An undergraduate student lacking fifteen semester hours to graduate at the end of that summer and who has an overall “C” (2.00) average may schedule nine semester hours one term with dean’s approval.

 Freshmen admitted provisionally will be limited to 10 semester hours for the entire summer.

 An undergraduate student who lacks 30 semester hours to graduate in December may schedule nine semester hours during one summer term only if the fall schedule would include student teaching and if the student has an overall “C” (2.00) average.

 A last semester senior who lacks 12 hours or fewer to graduate at the end of the summer and who has an overall “C” (2.00) average may schedule nine semester hours one term with the appropriate dean’s approval.